lingui/js-lingui/docs/misc/react-intl.rst

 - both libraries use the same MessageFormat syntax
 - similar API (easy to port from one to the other)

-On top of that, `jsLingui`_:
+On top of that, `LinguiJS`_:

 - supports rich-text messages
-- provides plugins to simplify writing messages using MessageFormat syntax
+- provides macros to simplify writing messages using MessageFormat syntax
 - provides a CLI for extracting and compiling messages
 - is very small (<5kb gzipped) and fast
 - works also in vanilla JS (without React)